Loopring/protocols/packages/loopring_v3/circuit/statements.md

   hashes[i] = PoseidonHash_t5f6p52(children[i])
 - result = hashes[depth-1]

+### Description

+Calculates the Merkle root along the specified path.

 ## MerklePathCheck statement

 A valid instance of a MerklePathCheck statement assures that given an input of: